 Best Practices for DynamoDB

-This section is a summary of best practices for working with Amazon DynamoDB.
-Use this as a reference to quickly find recommendations for maximizing performance and minimizing throughput costs.
+Use this section to quickly find recommendations for maximizing performance and minimizing throughput costs.

 Table Best Practices